 INTRODUCTION

-Probiotics are beneficial bacteria that play a crucial role in maintaining gut health, so include probiotics to promote good health.
+Probiotics are beneficial bacteria that play a crucial role in maintaining gut health, so include probiotics to promote good health and wellbeing.
 Probiotics are found in fermented foods like yoghurt, kimchi and kefir.
 They help balance the gut microbiome, improving digestion and overall health and wellbeing.
 A healthy gut supports immunity, enhances nutrient absorption and reduces bloating.
 By incorporating probiotic-rich foods into your diet, you can promote better digestive function and overall health and wellbeing.
 Prioritising gut health ensures improved digestion, stronger immunity and better nutrient utilisation.

 WHY GUT HEALTH MATTERS